silvenon/css-customs/readme.md

 )
 ```

-**Always import your globals.** Even if you're not sharing CSS globals with JavaScript, import `globals.css` at least once in your app in order to ensure that its contents end up in your CSS.
+**Always import your customs.** Even if you're not using the exported values in JavaScript, import `customs.css` at least once in your app in order to ensure that its contents end up in your CSS.
 It's true that postcss-preset-env provides fallbacks for browsers that don't support custom properties, but those that do will try to use them and fail if they don't exist.

 Despite its name, `importFrom` doesn't actually import that file, postcss-preset-env only uses it to provide fallbacks.
 This is why you need to import it as a module yourself.

 ## Caveats

-Exposing globals and class names in the same object is not ideal because if we were to use the class name `.customProperties`, it would get overwritten with the `customProperties` object and we would be unable to access it.
+Exposing customs and class names in the same object is not ideal because if we were to use the class name `.customProperties`, it would get overwritten with the `customProperties` object and we would be unable to access it.

 [postcss-preset-env]: https://preset-env.cssdb.org/
 [css-modules]: https://github.com/webpack-contrib/css-loader#modules